JuliaChem/SimBioReactor.jl/README.md

 Graphical User Interface simulator of biological reactors in pure Julia.
 It contains two main sections: 1) New simulation and 2) Parameter Estimation.

  - New simulation: allows to simulate batch and continuous bioreactors with different kinetic parameters and reactor properties.
- - Parameter estimation: allows to load experimental data to fix four predifined models.
+ - Parameter estimation: allows to load experimental data to fit four predifined models.

+Both sections generates .pdf reports and export figures as .png.

 This is an unregistred package.
 To install on Julia use: